Railway Loop taking the turn this election

 “The Liberal Nationals are proposing to redirect part of this spend towards fixing our broken health system (more than 20 new and upgraded hospitals) and expanding our rail network and delivering cost of living relief through $2 fares,” Mr Richardson said.

-Although Nine news has recorded mix feeling about the SRL from Victorians, those who support the project are also concerned about the cost factor and yet it’s not only the cost, but also community factor that has divided Victorians in controversy.
+Although Nine News has recorded mixed feeling about the SRL from Victorians, those who support the project are also concerned about the cost factor and yet it’s not only the cost, but also community factor that has divided Victorians in controversy.

 Communities affected by the train line have raised their concerns, outrage and disapproval of the project.